Correlation-Robust Optimal Auctions: Abstract

 \section{Abstract}

-We study the design of auction within the correlation-robust framework in which the auctioneer is assumed to have information only about marginal distributions, but does not know the correlation structure of the joint distribution.
-The performance of a mechanism is evaluated in the worst-case over the uncertainty of joint distributions that are consistent with the marginal distributions.
-For the two-bidder case, we characterize \textit{the Second Price Auction with Uniformly Distributed Reserves} as a maxmin auction among dominant strategy incentive compatible (DSIC) and ex-post individually rational (EPIR) mechanisms under the robust-version regularity conditions.
-For the $N$-bidder ($N\ge 3$) case, we characterize \textit{the Second Price Auction with $Beta (\frac{1}{N-1},1)$ Distributed Reserves} as a maxmin auction among \textit{exclusive} (a bidder whose bid is not the highest will never be allocated) DSIC and EPIR mechanisms under the general robust-version regularity conditions (I).\\ \\ \textbf{Keywords:} Auction design, revenue maximization, correlated private values, max-min, worst-case, dominant strategy incentive compatible, ex-post individual rational, exclusive, randomization, duality.\\ \\ \textbf{JEL Codes:} C72, D82, D83.\\
+I study the design of auctions in which the auctioneer is assumed to have information only about the marginal distribution of a generic bidder's valuation, but does not know the correlation structure of the joint distribution of bidders' valuations.
+I assume that a generic bidder's valuation is bounded and $\bar{v}$ is the maximum valuation of a generic bidder.
+The performance of a mechanism is evaluated in the worst case over the uncertainty of joint distributions that are consistent with the marginal distribution.
+For the two-bidder case, \textit{the second-price auction with the uniformly distributed random reserve} maximizes the worst-case expected revenue across \textit{all} dominant-strategy mechanisms under certain regularity conditions.
+For the $N$-bidder ($N\ge 3$) case, \textit{the second-price auction with the $\bar{v}-$scaled $Beta (\frac{1}{N-1},1)$ distributed random reserve} maximizes the worst-case expected revenue across \textit{standard} (a bidder whose bid is not the highest will never be allocated) dominant-strategy mechanisms under certain regularity conditions.
+When the probability mass condition (part of the regularity conditions) does not hold, \textit{the second-price auction with the $s^*-$scaled $Beta (\frac{1}{N-1},1)$ distributed random reserve} maximizes the worst-case expected revenue across standard dominant-strategy mechanisms, where $s^*\in (0,\bar{v})$. \\ \textbf{Keywords:} Robust mechanism design, dominant-strategy mechanism, second-price auction, random reserve, duality.\\ \\ \textbf{JEL Codes:} C72, D82, D83.\\